 XM is a well-established broker for forex and CFD trading in the UK.
 This broker offers nearly 60 currency pairs and more than 1,000 CFDs, plus commission-free account options.
-What especially stands out about XM is that it gives traders access to the full MetaTrader software suite, which enables you to use automated trading, forex signals, and more.
+XM also gives traders access to the full MetaTrader software suite, which enables you to use automated trading, forex signals, and more.

-So, is XM trading the best UK broker for you?
-In our XM trading review, we’ll take a closer look at this broker to highlight what you can trade, how the trading platform works, and whether XM can match up against competitors like eToro.
+In our XM trading review, we’ll take a closer look at this broker to highlight what you can trade and how the trading platform works.

 What is XM Trading UK?